zbo14/comit/README.md

 ## Description
-Comit provides an infrastructure through which constituents view, submit, and find issues in their local area (e.g. service requests, complaints, other TBD).
-Submitted information and media (images, video) are appended to an immutable, decentralized ledger (i.e. the blockchain) and broadcast to a live feed.
+Comit provides an infrastructure through which citizens view, submit, and find issues in their local area (e.g. service requests, complaints, other TBD).
+Submitted text and media (images, video) are appended to a decentralized ledger (i.e. the blockchain) and sent to a live feed.

 ## Installation
 - Download and install [Go](https://golang.org/dl/)
 - Install [Tendermint](https://github.com/tendermint/tendermint/wiki/Installation)
-- `go get` Tendermint libraries: `go-wire`, `go-crypto`

 ## Usage
 ####Demo app
-- `cd cmd/comit` from base directory
+- In terminal window, `cd scripts` from base directory
-- `go build` and then `./comit`
+- Then `sh start_app.sh` to start app
+- In another terminal window, `sh start_node.sh` to start tendermint node
 - Visit `localhost:8888/path_to_endpoint` in your web browser
 - See docs for list of endpoints/more details on usage

 ####Run Tests
-- `cd app` from base directory
-- `go test -v`
+TODO

 ## Credits
 Design and logo by [JFang Design](http://www.jjessfang.com/)